learn-co-curriculum/dsc-dictionaries-lab/README.md

 ## Working with multiple cities

-We can retrieve our data from an excel or Google sheets like the one [shown here](https://docs.google.com/spreadsheets/d/1BTJMMFH9t4p5UmHj5kiC6PGfMN6yaaaZkocx0mDqTK0/edit#gid=0) named Travel Cities and Countries.
+We can retrieve our data from an excel or Google sheet like the one [shown here](https://docs.google.com/spreadsheets/d/1BTJMMFH9t4p5UmHj5kiC6PGfMN6yaaaZkocx0mDqTK0/edit#gid=0) named Travel Cities and Countries.

 ![](images/countries-cities.png)

 Luckily for us, we already have the spreadsheet downloaded and located in the current folder.
 You can find the file (`cities.xlsx`) in this lesson's GitHub repository.
 Next, we will use a library called **Pandas** to get this data from the excel file into Python code.
 We already have the code for reading an excel file into Python written for us below.
 Let's check it out.

 > **Note:** To import a library or module in Python, we do so by writing `import` followed by the name of the thing we want to import.
 We can optionally include an *alias* for our import, which is done by writing **as** after the name of the thing we are importing followed by the name we would like to use for our *alias*. **Do not worry** about aliases right now.
-Just know that the *convention* for importing the pandas library is to import it and alias it as `pd` like we see below.
+Just know that the *convention* for importing the Pandas library is to import it and alias it as `pd` like we see below.
-We'll talk about packages and pandas specifically in much more detail soon enough!
+We'll talk about packages and Pandas specifically in much more detail soon enough!

 ```python